Controlgame03/test_task/README.md

 - `p10`
 - `p11`

-Make sure to pass only valid branch names as arguments.
+Make sure to pass only valid branch names as arguments to avoid errors.

 ## Scripts

 ### `compile.sh`

-This script compiles the Java files in the `src` directory and generates the corresponding class files in the `bin` directory.
+This script compiles the Java files located in the `src` directory and generates the corresponding class files in the `bin` directory.

 ### `run.sh`

-This script runs the Java application to compare packages.
-It requires two branch names as arguments and performs validation to ensure they are among the supported branches.
+This script executes the Java application to compare packages.
+It requires two branch names as arguments and validates them to ensure they are among the supported branches.